buhrmi/open-core/README.md

 ## Warning: Requires Postgres 9.5

 You WILL lose sync if you run against an earlier version.
+YOU HAVE BEEN WARNED.

 Installation instructions ---> [HERE](https://github.com/buhrmi/core/blob/master/INSTALL.md)

 # Contributing

 Just do your best!
+If you have any questions, join us in the developer chat at [Slack](https://stellar-public.slack.com/messages/dev/) and ask away.

 # License